Hotel lies about best room rates and their loyalty programs

 We believe your travel experiences should be even more rewarding.
 We’re here to give you more of what you deserve: more exceptional benefits when you stay with us, more rewards that really matter, and many choices for you to enjoy it all.

 The IHG terms and conditions pages have no link from IHG Rewards Club home page.
-After clicking through several pages the terms and condition page includes a note, highlighted in bold type,
+After clicking through several pages, the terms and condition page includes a note, highlighted in bold type,

 29. Exclusions.
 Members will not earn Points and/or enjoy Member benefits during a Stay, or earn Points retroactively, on any reservations booked through Online Travel Agencies (OTAs) or through unauthorized travel agents on online vertical travel portals.
 This restriction includes but is not limited to: earning Points on food and beverage purchases, parking, in-room dining, movies, and any other incidental charges incurred during the Member’s Stay.

-Once upon a time, the advertised cost of a hotel room was what a traveler was expected ot pay.
-Today, that is no longer for a growing list of hotels.
+Once upon a time, the advertised cost of a hotel room was what a traveler was expected to pay.
+Today, that is no longer true for a growing list of hotels.
 Plus, the government has twisted itself into a legal pretzel to protect the hotels engaged in clearly deceptive and misleading practices.

 When it comes to honest hotel prices, it is time for the Federal Trade Commission (FTC) to step up to the plate.
-So far, the FTC has come out with a study in January 2017 that concluded the practice of excluding resort fees from room rates is harmful to consumers.
+So far, the FTC has come out with a study that concluded the practice of excluding resort fees from room rates is harmful to consumers.
 However, the FTC has not taken any action, though they have published their findings.
 They need to take action the same way that DOT did regarding airline pricing — any room rate that does not include all mandatory hotel-imposed fees is misleading and deceptive.